hammerlab/ppx_deriving_cmdliner/README.md

 # [@@deriving cmdliner]

-_deriving Cmdliner_ is the easiest way to get a command line interface.
+_deriving Cmdliner_ is a simple way to get a command line interface.

 It is also a [ppx_deriving](https://github.com/whitequark/ppx_deriving) plugin that generates a [Cmdliner](https://github.com/dbuenzli/cmdliner) `Term` for a